|HOME | NEWS | SHOWS | MUSIC | SETLIST | VIDEOS | ABOUT | CONTACT|

 Hours spent in med tent/ER: 1

-It was experiences such as those that helped Kinner to evolve into a talented drummer, leveraging his unique ability to simultaneously keep a beat and duck behind his ride cymbal when tomatoes or bottles start flying.
-It wasn't until joining forces with Shultz and Roberts last year that Kinner branched out into stringed instruments after being told, "We can't have a lead singer hide behind a drum kit.
+It was experiences such as those that helped Scott to evolve into a talented drummer, leveraging his unique ability to simultaneously keep a beat and duck behind his ride cymbal when tomatoes or bottles start flying.
+It wasn't until joining forces with Dave and Mike that Scott branched out into stringed instruments after being told, "We can't have a lead singer hide behind a drum kit.
 You have to learn to play the bass!"
-And learn he did; Kinner can now knock out each of the four notes required to accompany Roberts and Shultz's searing guitar riffs and is coming on strong as a force to reckon with in the triathlon world.
+And learn he did; Scott can now knock out each of the four notes required to accompany Mike and Dave's searing guitar riffs and is coming on strong as a force to reckon with in the triathlon world.

 Guitar, vocals, keyboards, cowbell, Japanese koto, auto-tune